kcp-dev/kcp/docs/locations-and-scheduling.md

 Note: sync targets from different locations can be bound at the same time, while each location can only have one sync target bound to the namespace.

 The user interface to influence the placement decisions is the `Placement` object.
-For example, use can create a placement to bind namespace with label of "app=foo" to a location with label "cloud=aws" as below:
+For example, user can create a placement to bind namespace with label of "app=foo" to a location with label "cloud=aws" as below:

 ```yaml